node-env-types v2.0.2

 node-env-types

-Note that this package also loads newly added environmental variables when you restart your typescript server.
+Note: This package also loads newly added environmental variables when you restart your TypeScript server.

 Installation

-You can install this package using different package manager as a dev dependency.
+You can install this package using different package managers as a dev dependency.

 Usage